 One at-home treatment option is tea tree oil.
 It can be purchased at most health stores and drug stores.
-According to the Journal of Drugs in Dermatology, applications of tea tree oil combined with iodine twice per day significantly reduced mollusca lesions.
+According to the , applications of tea tree oil combined with iodine twice per day significantly reduced mollusca lesions.

 While the children in the study experienced a reduction in symptoms with just the application of tea tree oil, the combination of tea tree oil and iodine offered the greatest results.

 Tea tree oil is a known antiseptic.
 But it can cause an allergic reaction in some children.
 Test a small unaffected area with the oil, and if there is no reaction by 24 hours it should be safe to use.
 Also, children shouldn’t consume the tea tree oil.
 Don’t apply tea tree oil on a child who isn’t old enough to understand the importance of not eating the oil.

 Australian lemon myrtle

 Another at-home treatment that has been studied is Australian lemon myrtle.
 According to a study published in the journal , applying a 10 percent solution of Australian lemon myrtle once a day reduced symptoms by .

 Australian lemon myrtle is available in most health food stores.
 It can be applied daily.
 According to the study, lesions are typically reduced after 21 days of regular application.

 Coconut oil is a soothing skin oil that’s extracted from the kernel of mature coconuts from the coconut palm.
 The oil has high contents of fatty acids, which helps to prevent skin from drying out.
 These fatty acids also have anti-inflammatory properties.
 Applying coconut oil to irritated skin can help the skin retain moisture, making it less itchy.

 Coconut oil can be purchased at most health food stores and drugstores.
 Avoid preparations that have perfumes added to them, as this could irritate the skin.